Sierra Leone declares emergency as Ebola death toll hits 729

 "Sierra Leone is in a great fight.
 Failure is not an option," he said.

-Security forces will enforce a quarantine on all centres of the disease and help health officers and aid workers to work unhindered, following attacks on health workers by local people.
+Security forces will enforce a quarantine on all centers of the disease and help health officers and aid workers to work unhindered, following attacks on health workers by local people.

-The moves followed steps by Liberia which included the closure of all schools and a possible quarantine of affected communities.
-(Full Story)

 The outbreak of the hemorrhagic fever, for which there is no known cure, began in the forests of eastern Guinea in February, but Sierra Leone now has the highest number of cases.